How do I register for the Hawaiian Ride for Youth?

 Where do we sleep and eat?

 Each night of the Ride we will be staying in a different town – with all meals and accommodation included.
 Accommodation varies between routes, but you’ll have a bed, a hot shower, a great feed and a chance to socialize with the local community in towns you may not normally have visited!

 There sure is!
 Each route is supported by at least 12 Support Crew – this includes a medic, bike mechanics, massage therapists, and traffic management.
 You will be riding with four support vehicles – everything you need to help you get back to Perth safely.

 How much does it cost?

 Participants pay a registration fee of $1,600.
-This covers your training, riding uniform as well as meals and accommodation for Ride Week.
+This covers your training, insurance, riding uniform as well as meals, accommodation and equipment for Ride Week.